prismicio/prismic-gatsby/docs/previews.md

    document, you can provide an optional `pathResolver` function that will be used instead.
-5. In `useEffect`, once `previewData` is available, we navigate the user to the resolved `path` and pass `previewData` along too.
-We need to `JSON.stringify` it since `@reach/router` doesn't allow you to pass objects in `location.state`.
+5. In `useEffect`, once `previewData` is available, we navigate the user to the resolved `path` and set `previewData` to a namespaced key on `window`.
 We navigate to `path` to ensure that we are using the appropriate page or template component for the document we're previewing.
 6. While all of the above is happening, we can display a loading indicator or spinner to our users for a good UX.